miguelperezenciso/CTGAcourse/Chapter1_Background/README.md

 Under a neutral model (i.e., only drift, panmixia and constant effective size), both estimators should be the same.

-TOY EXERCISE
+#### TOY EXERCISE
 Here is a list of 7 aligned sequences

 AAATTTTCCGGCA

 .............

 ..T.........G

 .............

 ......A......

 .........C...

 ..T..........

 -	How 	many nucleotides?
 -	Compute theta and pi diversity

-Real example
+#### Real example

 The attached file [MC1R_pigs.fasta](https://github.com/miguelperezenciso/CTGAcourse/blob/master/Chapter1_Background/MC1R_Pigs_aligned.fasta) contains a list of pig MC1R gene sequences (Fang et al. 2018, Contrasting Mode of Evolution at a Coat Color Locus in Wild and Domestic Pigs, https://doi.org/10.1371/journal.pgen.1000341).
 A very popular software to analyze sequence data in a small scale is DNASp (http://www.ub.edu/dnasp/).
+It runs only in windows.

-Install the program and upload fasta file.
+- Install DNAsp the program and upload fasta file.

-Compute diversity estimates for the whole set of samples and separately by continent (Europe vs. Asia).
+- Compute diversity estimates for the whole set of samples and separately by continent (Europe vs. Asia).

-Compare both Tajima's and Watterson's estimators.
+- Compare both Tajima's and Watterson's estimators.